-Amcanion: (rhaid cwblhau) Objectives: (must be completed) Committee ToR Reference: Cyfeirnod Cylch Gorchwyl y Pwyllgor: 2.6 To seek assurance on the management of principal risks within the Board Assurance Framework (BAF) and Corporate Risk Register (CRR) allocated to the Committee and provide assurance to the Board that risks are being managed effectively and report any areas of significant concern e.g. where risk tolerance is exceeded, lack of timely action.
-2.7 To recommend acceptance of risks that cannot be brought within the UHBs risk appetite/tolerance to the Board through the Committee Update Report.
-Cyfeirnod Cofrestr Risg Datix a Sgôr Cyfredol: Datix Risk Register Reference and Score: Not applicable.
-Safon(au) Gofal ac lechyd: Health and Care Standard(s): 7.1 Workforce Amcanion Strategol y BIP: UHB Strategic Objectives: All Strategic Objectives are applicable Amcanion Llesiant BIP: UHB Well-being Objectives: Hyperlink to HDdUHB Well-being Objectives Annual Report 10.
+Amcanion: (rhaid cwblhau) Objectives: (must be completed) Committee ToR Reference: Cyfeirnod Cylch Gorchwyl y Pwyllgor: 2.6: Seek assurance on the management of principal risks within the Board Assurance Framework (BAF) and Corporate Risk Register (CRR) allocated to the Committee and provide assurance to the Board that risks are being managed effectively and report any areas of significant concern e.g. where risk tolerance is exceeded, lack of timely action.
+2.7: Recommend acceptance of risks that cannot be brought within the UHBs risk appetite/tolerance to the Board through the Committee Update Report.
+2.8: Receive assurance through Sub-Committee Update Reports that risks relating to their areas are being effectively managed across the whole of the Health Board's activities (including for hosted services and through partnerships and Joint Committees as appropriate).
+Cyfeirnod Cofrestr Risg Datix a Sgôr Cyfredol: Datix Risk Register Reference and Score: Contained within the report Safon(au) Gofal ac lechyd: Health and Care Standard(s): Governance, Leadership and Accountability

+Amcanion Strategol y BIP: UHB Strategic Objectives: All Strategic Objectives are applicable Amcanion Cynllunio Planning Objectives All Planning Objectives Apply Amcanion Llesiant BIP: UHB Well-being Objectives: Hyperlink to HDdUHB Well-being Objectives Annual Report 2018-2019 10.
 Not Applicable

-Gwybodaeth Ychwanegol: Further Information: Ar sail tystiolaeth: Evidence Base: Underpinning risk on the Datix Risk Module from across HDdUHB's services reviewed by risk leads/owners.
-Rhestr Termau: Glossary of Terms: Current Risk Score - Existing level of risk taking into account controls in place.
-Target Risk Score - The ultimate level of risk that is desired by the organisation when planned controls (or actions) have been implemented.
-Tolerable risk - this is the level of risk that the Board agreed for each domain in September 2018 - Risk Appetite Statement.
+Gwybodaeth Ychwanegol:

+Further Information:

+Ar sail tystiolaeth: Underpinning risk on the Datix Risk Module from

+Evidence Base: across HDdUHB's services reviewed by risk

+leads/owners.

+Rhestr Termau: Current Risk Score - Existing level of risk taking into

+Glossary of Terms: account controls in place.

+Target Risk Score - The ultimate level of risk that is

+desired by the organisation when planned controls (or

+actions) have been implemented.

+, ·

+Tolerable risk - this is the level of risk that the Board

+agreed for each domain in September 2018 - Risk

+Appetite Statement.

-Partion / Pwyllgorau â ymgynhorwyd ymlaen llaw y Pwyllgor Datblygu Strategol A Chyflenwi Gweithredol: Parties / Committees consulted prior to Strategic Development and Operational Delivery Committee: Relevant Executive Directors.
+Partïon / Pwyllgorau â ymgynhorwyd Relevant Executive Directors.

+ymlaen llaw y Pwyllgor Datblygu

+Strategol a Chyflenwi Gweithredol:

+Parties / Committees consulted prior

+to Strategic Development and

+Operational Delivery Committee:

-Effaith: (rhaid cwblhau) Impact: (must be completed) Ariannol / Gwerth am Arian: No direct impacts from report however impacts of each Financial / Service: risk are outlined in risk description.
-Ansawdd / Gofal Claf: No direct impacts from report however impacts of each Quality / Patient Care: risk are outlined in risk description.
-Gweithlu: No direct impacts from report however impacts of each Workforce: risk are outlined in risk description.
-Risg: No direct impacts from report however organisations are Risk: expected to have effective risk management systems in place.
-Cyfreithiol: No direct impacts from report however proactive risk Legal: management including learning from incidents and events contributes towards reducing/eliminating recurrence of risk materialising and mitigates against any possible legal claim with a financial impact.
-Enw Da: Poor management of risks can lead to loss of stakeholder Reputational: confidence.
+Effaith: (rhaid cwblhau) Impact: (must be completed) Ariannol / Gwerth am Arian: Financial / Service: No direct impacts from report however impacts of each risk are outlined in risk description.
+Ansawdd / Gofal Claf: Quality / Patient Care: No direct impacts from report however impacts of each risk are outlined in risk description.
+Gweithlu: Workforce: No direct impacts from report however impacts of each risk are outlined in risk description.
+Risg: Risk: No direct impacts from report however organisations are expected to have effective risk management systems in place.

+Cyfreithiol: Legal: No direct impacts from report however proactive risk management including learning from incidents and events contributes towards reducing/eliminating recurrence of risk materialising and mitigates against any possible legal claim with a financial impact.
+Enw Da: Reputational: Poor management of risks can lead to loss of stakeholder confidence.
 Organisations are expected to have effective risk management systems in place and take steps to reduce/mitigate risks.
-Gyfrinachedd: No direct impacts Privacy: , see Cydraddoldeb: No direct impacts from report however impacts of each Equality: risk are outlined in risk description of individual risks.
+Gyfrinachedd: Privacy: No direct impacts Cydraddoldeb: Equality: No direct impacts from report however impacts of each risk are outlined in risk description of individual risks.